pywind/Graph_Theory/Spanning_Tree/DFS/README.md

 #### If you have had declared array pre, you can call pre[v] as a node leading to v in DFS process
 > The path from pre[v] = u is the shortest way from u to v

-* Note: if you find the way from u to v in D FS process, you must start from u
+* Note: if you find the way from u to v in DFS process, you must start from u
 > The recursion is: pre[ pre[ pre...[v]]] = u